-Preschool Field Officers support the inclusion and participation of children with additional needs in early years services in funded kindergarten programs.
+Preschool Field Officers (PSFOs) support the inclusion and participation of children with additional needs in early years services in funded kindergarten programs.
 Data from the Preschool Field Officer program in Boroondara shows the top five reasons for kindergartens referring pre-school aged children to the program are for emotional regulation, school readiness, anxiety, disability and attention and concentration.

-Parental Workforce Participation and Childcare
+4.1.6 Parental Workforce Participation and Childcare

-Participation of parents, in particular mothers, in the workforce is an indicator of the strength of the local economy.
-It also provides important insights into the types of services required, such as maternal and child health services and child care services.
+Participation of parents, in particular mothers in the workforce is an indicator of the strength of the local economy and provides important insights into the types of services required, including maternal and child health services and child care services.